solana-foundation/solana-improvement-documents/proposals/0023-diet-client-v0.md

 ## Detailed Design
 The protocol interaction will be as follows:
-- User makes a transaction using their wallet in slot N.
+1. User makes a transaction using their wallet in slot N.
-- The client then reads the validator set from gossip and requests BlockHeader for slot N + 1, N + 2, N + 3
+2. The client then reads the validator set from gossip and requests BlockHeader for slot N + 1, N + 2, N + 3
-- It first validates whether the validator identities match the set from gossip.
+3. It first validates whether the validator identities match the set from gossip.
-- Then proceeds to validate the vote signatures.
+4. Then proceeds to validate the vote signatures.
-- The client also has to sync the epoch stake history from genesis from the entrypoint light client.
+5. The client also has to sync the epoch stake history from genesis from the entrypoint light client(eventually can be requested from multiple other light clients).
-- Next it checks if the stake weights in the block header are within reasonable boundaries of the epoch history.
+6. Next it checks if the stake weights in the block header are within reasonable boundaries of the epoch history.
+More specifically the stake difference between epoch N and N-1 is not > 20 % of epoch N - 1.
-- If so, it checks if the stake weights add up to > 67% of the total stake
-- If all these checks are valid the slot can be marked as confirmed under a supermajority trust assumption.
+8. If all these checks are valid the slot can be marked as confirmed under a supermajority trust assumption.

-- #### getBlockHeaders
+#### New RPC Methods
 ```
 pub async fn get_block_headers(
         &self,